yvondassow/Conus_Life_History/README.md

 3.) conus_gls_forpub.R: R code for analyzing above CSV file and creating most of the figures in the paper

-4.) labeled_tree.R: R code for producing the labeled phylograms in Figure 2

-5.) conetree.nex: Nexus file required for phylogenetic analyses and phylograms found in the paper; sourced from Williams & Duda 2008
+4.) conetree.nex: Nexus file required for phylogenetic analyses and phylograms found in the paper; sourced from Williams & Duda 2008